andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 over me.
 I was expecting to be wowed but I find myself completely bowled over with astonishment.

-What is unclear is the sun rising?
-Or setting?
+The painting does not make clear if the sun is rising or setting.
 Are we witnessing the aspirational glow of boundless potential?
 Or the last glimmers of a brilliant memory?

 Much the same as the earth rotates around the sun, the everlasting constant at